3 Series

 =

 The ratio test is therefore inconclusive.
-However
+However, applying the root test it almost trivial!

 |